-I have had all questions a and will take precautions to keep myself, others in the (Name of student) (Date of completion) Student has passed the H Handwashing competency.
-(Name of student) (Date of completion) (Signature of Faculty mo ember completing the competency)
+I have had all questions an trol and turned in the respective certificates of completion. and will take precautions to keep myself, others in the (Name of student) (Date of completion) Student has passed the Ha ndwashing competency.
+(Name of student) (Date of completion) (Signature of Faculty member completing the competency)